yusufm/smallfactory/smallfactory/core/v1/SPECIFICATION.md

 - **Parts** are entities with an optional `bom` (i.e., assemblies) — one schema.
 - **No standalone BOM files** — BOM is inferred from `bom`.
 - **Revisions** are immutable snapshots inside each part; a `released` pointer selects the current one.
-- **Finished goods/SKUs** reference a top part + optional config; serials are created at build time.
+- **Finished goods/SKUs** reference a top part + optional config; per-unit serials are recorded within Build entities.

 ---